 Doctors can't say for sure what causes it, but PCOS seems to be related to an imbalance in a girl's .

 Both girls and guys produce sex hormones, but in different amounts.
-In girls, the ovaries make the hormones estrogen and progesterone, and also androgens.
+In girls, the ovaries make the hormones estrogen and progesterone, and also androgens, such as testosterone.
 The adrenal glands also make androgens.
 These small glands sit on top of each kidney.
 These hormones regulate a girl's menstrual cycle and (when the egg is released).

 Androgens are sometimes called "male hormones," but the female body also makes them.
 In girls with PCOS, the body makes a higher than normal amount of androgens.
 Research also suggests that the body might make too much , signaling the ovaries to release extra male hormones.

 PCOS seems to run in families too, so if someone in your family has it, you might be more likely to develop it.

 The higher amounts of androgens that happen in PCOS can interfere with egg development and release.
 Instead of the eggs maturing, sometimes cysts (little sacs filled with liquid) develop.
 Then, instead of an egg being released during ovulation as in a normal period, the cysts build up in the ovaries.
 Polycystic ovaries can become enlarged.
 Girls with PCOS might not be ovulating or releasing an egg each month, so many have irregular or missed periods.

 - have difficulty conceiving.
 This is treatable when a woman decides she wants to become pregnant.

 - have excessive hair growth on places such as the face, chest, or belly

 - get acne or have their acne get worse

 - develop diabetes, heart disease, or high blood pressure